-(Editor’s note: This post documenting post-COVID freedom – how and when countries in Europe are reopening – will be updated as more information is available.)
+(Editor’s note: This post documenting post-COVID freedom – how and when countries in Europe are reopening – will be updated as more information is available.
+Because of practical limits on space, only countries that are major expat centers or travel destinations are listed.)

-One year ago, the COVID-19 pandemic was enveloping the world, but only a few countries in Europe such as Italy and Denmark were restricting how residents lived, closing non-essential stores, cafés and restaurants and imposing “lockdowns.”
+Sixteen months ago, the COVID-19 pandemic was enveloping the world.
+But only a few countries in Europe such as Italy and Denmark were restricting how residents lived, closing non-essential stores, cafés and restaurants and imposing “lockdowns.”
 Then borders started closing, air travel halted and basically Europe became a giant experiment in home incarceration, with – in some countries such as France and Italy – people only allowed to leave their houses to work, buy food or seek medical treatment.

-British tourists already are being welcomed back to Greece and other sunny vacation destinations, so we decided to document which countries are reopening and to what extent.
+European Union officials want all 27 member nations to allow American tourists to return no later than July, and British tourists already are being welcomed back to Greece and other sunny vacation destinations.
+So we decided to document which countries are reopening and to what extent.

-To be sure, France, Spain and even Switzerland are still in a full-blown pandemic, with concerns about a fourth wave.
+France, Spain and even Switzerland exited full-blown pandemics only in May, with concerns about a fourth wave related to the Indian variant.
 But as political pressure grows and the percentages of people vaccinated increase, we can finally see the end of the pandemic from here.

-All shops and restaurants open 19 May along with leisure and and cultural centers.
+All shops and restaurants opened 19 May along with leisure and and cultural centers.
 Also, travel resumes from EU countries and countries with low infection rates.
-Austria has administered about 3.13 million inoculations to its 9 million residents as of 1 May and infection rates are dropping.
+Austria has administered about 7 million inoculations to its 9 million residents as of June and infection rates are dropping rapidly.

 Denmark is reopening to European travelers as of the end of June, waiving quarantine.
 Denmark was the first country to authorize a digital vaccine passport.
 Now, the European Union is planning to offer a European health passport, scheduled to be available as of 26 June.
 The complication that might delay that is that Denmark has stopped using AstraZeneca vaccine due to concerns about blood clots, according to the BBC.
-One million people out of Denmark’s total population of 5.8 million have been vaccinated, with about 150,000 of them receiving the AstraZeneca jab.
-Denmark also administers the Pfizer/BioNTech and Moderna vaccines.
+About 3.2 million people out of Denmark’s total population of 5.8 million have been vaccinated.

-Reuters is reporting that Greece, with its economy dependent on tourism, will reopen 15 May.
-Restaurants and cafes will reopen 3 May for outdoor dining after Orthodox Easter, the Greek government has announced.
+Reuters is reporting that Greece, with its economy dependent on tourism, is open as of 15 May.
+Restaurants and cafes reopened 3 May for outdoor dining after Orthodox Easter.

 EU citizens, tourists from the United States, the United Kingdom, Britain, Serbia, Israel and the United Arab Emirates will be allowed to enter Greece via airports in Athens, Thessaloniki, Heraklion, Chania, Rhodes, Kos, Mykonos, Santorini and Corfu.
 There will be no quarantine requirement as long as travelers can prove they have been vaccinated or can present a current negative COVID-19 test.